SKAHP/One-Engi/holeman.md

 \[28\]

 People just committed suicide in the strangest ways.
 The Mayor of the town was an old New York cop who did not like the story I wrote, see.
-I had to go from Casa Marina, where I was staying, to the La Concha downtown, and then on to the submarine base, just for safekeeping, so I wouldn't run into any of these bastards.
+I had to go from **Casa Marina**, where I was staying, to the La Concha downtown, and then on to the submarine base, just for safekeeping, so I wouldn't run into any of these bastards.
 In other words, we got to be a little flurry in the Press Corps there.

 JOHNSON: What year are we talking about?